adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 ### Choosing Your Linux Distribution
 With so many Linux distros: also referred to as flavors of Linux, how do we decide which one to use.
 Many people will tell you they are all the same and it comes down to user preference.
 However, all though many may share the same Linux kernel there are some major differences in the distributions.
 Since we are focusing on keeping our digital currency safe and secure we want a distro that focuses on security and stability.

-**Debian** is well known for its security and stability and sets itself apart by being the largest and most comprehensive Linux distribution ever created having well over 1,000 volunteers working on the project since 1993.
+**[Debian](https://www.debian.org/)** is well known for its security and stability and sets itself apart by being the largest and most comprehensive Linux distribution ever created having well over 1,000 volunteers working on the project since 1993.
 Because of this many derivatives of Linux distros are based off of Debian, and it has become the grandfather of a large family of Linux distributions.

 Advantages
-* Efficient and well integrated packaging for a more robust system
+* Efficient and well integrated packaging for a more robust system.
 * Full disk encryption
+* iptables - a user-space application program that allows users to configure the tables provided by the Linux kernel firewall (implemented as different Netfilter modules) and the chains and rules it stores.
+* SELinux - Linux kernel security module that provides a mechanism for supporting access control security policies.
-* Publicly available bug tracking system
+* Publicly available bug tracking system.
 * Stability - some users report running Debian 1+ year without a single reboot!
-* Security - being 100% open, security issues are exposed and plugged quickly
+* Security - being 100% open, security issues are exposed and plugged quickly.
 ***
-**Qubes** is a security-focused desktop operating system that aims to provide security through isolation.
-Virtualization is performed by the Xen hypervisor , and user environments can be based on Fedora, Debian, Whonix, and Windows, among other operating systems.
+**[Qubes](https://www.qubes-os.org/)** is a security-focused desktop operating system that aims to provide security through isolation.
+In order to secure a desktop, a Qubes user should take care of isolating various environments, so that if one of the components gets compromised, the malicious software would get access to only the data inside that environment.
+With Qubes The assumption is that there can be no perfect, bug-free desktop environment.
+Such an environment counts millions of lines of code, billions of software/hardware interactions.
+To provide isolation, Qubes leverages virtualization through the Xen hypervisor to provide isolation between two different qubes.
+User environments can be based on Fedora, Debian, Whonix, and Windows, among other operating systems.

 Advantages

 * The Xen hypervisor and administrative domain (dom0) in Qubes OS actively discourages any activity other than running VMs.
-* The network stack and WiFi drivers are running in a dedicated, unprivileged network VM (NetVM), which substantially reduces the attack surface.
+* The network stack and Wi-Fi drivers are running in a dedicated, unprivileged network VM (NetVM), which substantially reduces the attack surface.
 * An additional firewall VM is used to house the Linux kernel-based firewall, providing extra protection against a  compromised NetVM.
 * By default, Qubes OS is firewalled and no incoming ports are open.
 * No networking is present in the administrative domain (dom0).
 Even dom0 upgrades are done in a dedicated UpdateVM.
   (currently set by default to NetVM), before those are verified and installed in dom0.